danchoi/vnews/README.markdown

 You can star interesting feed items by using `,*` or `,8` (both use the same keys, the only difference being the SHIFT key).
-Starred items are colored green and made available in a specially `Starred` folder.
+Starred items are colored green and made available in the special `Starred` folder.

 Starred items don't get deleted when you remove the feed they came from from your `.vnewsrc` configuration file.